Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Stochastic multilevel emulation of the Athena simulator

-\Cref{Fig:within-sample} shows the emulator predictions of the probit training points with realisations from $\mathcal{N}\{m^*(\bx), V^*(\bx)\}$ around each prediction.
-We can see that large deviations from the unit diagonal are typically accompanied by a more diffuse predictive distribution; the emulator is giving larger variance to the points which are far away from the mean.
-We also see that the observed probit availabilities are mostly in the region of $1.5$ -- $2$ (availabilities in the region of around $0.93$ -- $0.97$).
-The full range of observed availabilities is $(0.762, 0.980)$, the vast majority of realisations from the emulator agree with this range.
+\Cref{Fig:within-sample} shows the emulator predictions of the training data (probit scale) with realisations from $\mathcal{N}\{m^{\star}(\bx), V^{\star}(\bx)\}$ around each prediction.
+Large deviations from the unit diagonal are typically accompanied by a more diffuse predictive distribution; the emulator is giving larger variance to the points which are far away from the mean.
+We also see that the observed probit availabilities are mostly in the region of $0.5$ -- $2$ (availabilities in the region of around $0.76$ -- $0.98$).
+The full range of observed availabilities is $(0.762, 0.980)$; the vast majority of realisations from the emulator agree with this range.